dmarticus/dmarticus.github.io/_posts/2020-11-19-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 df['drafted']=0
 ```

-Now that my data was ready, it was time to write some code to determine the best players to pick.
+Now that my data was ready, it was time to figure out what information I wanted to display.

 The idea here is that DAsHA would return a panel of players at each position with the highest projected points and provide context as to which ones would be the best to pick that round.
 This was done in two ways:

 1. DAsHA calculated the "marginal" score for each player, with this score representing how many more points this player is expected to generate compared to the best player at the same position who will be available in the next round.[^bignote]
 2. DAsHA constructed a series of confidence intervals for each player.
 These confidence intervals would let me select players based on variance as well as projected points.[^bignote2]

 Finally, since I had to _act_ on all information, I needed DAsHA to generate charts and graphs that displayed all of these comparisons.
-Since I wanted DAsHA to be a heuristic _helper_ (as compared to an out-and-out predictive tool), my goal was to provide as much data for myself to make an informed decision based on the variance / distribution of point projections in addition to the raw point totals.
+Since I wanted DAsHA to be a heuristic _helper_ (as compared to an out-and-out predictive tool), my goal was to provide as much data for myself to make an informed decision based on the variance/distribution of point projections in addition to the raw point totals.

 ## Comparing the players